WinandS/Thesis/README.md

 The testbenches being created are based on VUnit.
 They hold unit tests that can are automatically run using an external simulator.

+For a detailed analysis of this project, please read the [report](https://github.ugent.be/wseldesl/Thesis/blob/master/Report/Thesis.pdf)

 # Dependencies
 The final product of this project is a software tool written in Python that can run on any computer that complies to these conditions:
  * It runs a linux distribution (developed on Ubuntu 14.04 LTS)